lmri-met/metpyrad/docs/source/topics/hidex300_class/hidex300_components.rst

 ===========================

 The ``Hidex300`` class is composed of several types of components, each serving a specific purpose in the overall functionality of the class.
-These components include attributes, public methods, private methods, and helper functions.
+These components include attributes, constants, public methods, private methods, and helper functions.
 Here's a general description of each type.

 Attributes